 Population genetics focuses on the genetic composition of populations and how it changes over time due to forces such as mutation, selection, genetic drift, and migration.
 It provides critical insights into genetic diversity, inbreeding levels, population structure, and connectivity among subpopulations—all of which are essential metrics in conservation biology.
 Gene flow analysis using microsatellites, SNPs, and mitochondrial markers helps identify barriers to dispersal, migration corridors, and patterns of reproductive isolation.
 These insights inform the design of conservation corridors, translocation strategies, and habitat restoration plans.
 For instance, population genetic studies of the African elephant (Loxodonta africana) have shown strong genetic structuring influenced by habitat fragmentation and poaching, guiding conservation management across international borders.
 High genetic diversity within populations is generally associated with greater adaptive potential.
-Conservation programs for species such as the California condor (Gymnogyps californianus) and the Iberian lynx (Lynx pardinus) have relied on genetic data to guide captive breeding and reintroduction, ensuring minimal loss of heterozygosity (Godoy et.al., 2025).
+Conservation programs for species such as the California condor (Gymnogyps californianus) and the Iberian lynx (Lynx pardinus) have relied on genetic data to guide captive breeding and reintroduction, ensuring minimal loss of heterozygosity (Godoy etal., 2025).
 Modern tools now allow non-invasive sampling using feces, hair, or environmental DNA, making population studies more ethical and field-friendly.

 E. Epigenetics in animal development and adaptation

 Epigenetics refers to heritable changes in gene expression that do not involve alterations to the DNA sequence itself.
 These changes are mediated through mechanisms such as DNA methylation, histone modification, and non-coding RNAs.
 Epigenetic regulation plays a crucial role in development, physiology, and responses to environmental stress.
-In animal biology, epigenetic studies have uncovered how early-life experiences, diet, toxins, and temperature influence gene expression and phenotypic outcomes (Faulk et.al., 2011).
+In animal biology, epigenetic studies have uncovered how early-life experiences, diet, toxins, and temperature influence gene expression and phenotypic outcomes (Faulk etal., 2011).
 For example, temperature-dependent sex determination in reptiles like sea turtles and crocodilians is mediated through epigenetic pathways that control key developmental genes.
 Stress-induced epigenetic changes in wild animals, such as glucocorticoid-mediated methylation patterns, can have long-term effects on behaviour, immune function, and reproductive success.
 Epigenetic plasticity may also influence species’ capacity to adapt to rapid environmental change.
 Studies on urban-adapted bird populations have revealed altered methylation patterns associated with stress tolerance and behavioural shifts, suggesting that epigenetics could buffer against genetic bottlenecks.
 This emerging field holds promise for understanding resilience mechanisms and may become central to predictive conservation strategies.

 F. Proteomics and metabolomics applications

-Proteomics is the large-scale study of proteins, the functional molecules of cells, while metabolomics focuses on small-molecule metabolites involved in biochemical processes (Tan et.al., 2024).
+Proteomics is the large-scale study of proteins, the functional molecules of cells, while metabolomics focuses on small-molecule metabolites involved in biochemical processes (Tan etal., 2024).
 These “omics” fields complement genomics by revealing phenotypic responses at the molecular level.
 In zoological research, proteomics has been used to identify biomarkers for disease, reproductive status, and environmental stress.
 For instance, differential protein expression in the blood plasma of marine mammals exposed to pollutants provides insights into sublethal toxicity and health status.
 Similarly, proteomic profiling in fish has detected stress proteins related to temperature fluctuations and oxygen deprivation.
 Metabolomics has applications in nutrition, disease diagnostics, and ecological physiology.
-Analysis of fecal metabolites in large herbivores reveals dietary composition and gut microbial activity, while urinary metabolite profiles can indicate exposure to toxins or metabolic disorders.
+Analysis of faecal metabolites in large herbivores reveals dietary composition and gut microbial activity, while urinary metabolite profiles can indicate exposure to toxins or metabolic disorders.
 In amphibians, metabolomic changes have been linked to chytrid infection, offering early-warning diagnostics for disease outbreaks.
 These tools offer real-time snapshots of physiological states, supporting health assessments, ecological monitoring, and adaptive management practices.
 The integration of proteomics and metabolomics into conservation physiology is enhancing our understanding of how animals interact with their environment and how they can be supported in captive or changing wild settings.

 IV.
 Reproductive Biotechnology in Conservation Biology